Johnny and the Sprites: Full series

 Johnny and the Sprites features more elaborate sets, such as a reflecting pond and the Sprites' home in Grotto's Grove.
 Three new Sprites were added: Lily, a water Sprite played by Carmen Osbahr; Root, "a budding earth Sprite" played by Heather Asch; and Sage, the wisest of the Sprites, also played by Tartaglia.
 Natalie Venetia Belcon (who, along with fellow cast member John Tartaglia also had a role in Avenue Q) plays Gwen, a recurring character who, as a running gag, holds a different occupation in each episode.
 She always explains that "You never know what you can do, until you try something new."
-Johnny's sister Tina (Sutton Foster) has also appeared.
+Johnny's older sister Tina (Sutton Foster) has also appeared.

 Each show consists of two 10-minute mini-episodes.
 Each episode also features the song "Heads Up!" by Gary Adler and Phoebe Kreutz, performed by Johnny, Lily, Root, Ginger, and Basil in between the two 10-minute episodes.